 Located in Silver Spring, Maryland, since 1989, the church headquarters building, known as the General Conference of Seventh-day Adventists, houses and supports the administration of one of the world’s fastest-growing denominations.

 The church purchased 26 acres of land in 1969 as an option for their future needs.
 The land was part of a farm owned by Colonel Connelly and was outside of the major urban areas at the time.
 The old headquarters had been located in Takoma Park, Maryland, since 1904.
 But the growing needs of the church had resulted in a mix of old buildings, additions to buildings and newer buildings, all squeezed into what had become a crowded urban area.
 In addition, the street in front of the old General Conference building was the boundary between Washington, D.C. and Maryland.
 Consequently, some buildings had a Maryland address, while others were located in Washington, D.C.

 All of this was solved with a single, modern building located on Connelly’s land eight miles north of the historic location.
 The opening took place in October 1989 and the retired Colonel Connelly cut the ribbon.
 His family still owns the property across from the General Conference.

 This new headquarters encloses 300,000 square feet, houses nearly 800 employees and places all the departments and functions of the headquarters in one building.
-It features four levels, a light-filled atrium, a 590-seat auditorium, spacious cafeteria and plenty of meeting spaces for the committee functions of the church.
+It features four levels, a light-filled atrium, a 590-seat auditorium, and plenty of meeting spaces for the committee functions of the church.
 It has become a much-visited tour destination for church members from around the world and the community is invited in for special meetings, concerts and events.